 18. The clock on my Como Audio music system randomly shows 12 o’clock and/or my alarm activates by itself.
 What’s going on?

 Your Como Audio model depends on your Wi-Fi network to maintain accurate time.
 If the Wi-Fi signal is lost, the unit can no longer keep track of the time (or date), thus defaulting to 12 o’clock.
 If the alarm activates by itself, this is meant as an audible warning that the Wi-Fi signal has been lost.
-In either case, try to get your router closer to your Como Audio system for a more reliable signal.
-If that is not possible, consider getting an inexpensive Wi-Fi repeater such as the TP Link AC750 to improve your Wi-Fi coverage.
+Look at the Wi-Fi signal meter in the right corner of the display.
+If it has 2 bars or less, that is weak.
+Wi-Fi strength varies throughout the day, so it might be strong at one point and weak at another.
+The solution is to get your router closer to your music system.
+In the case of the Musica, its rear Ethernet connection should offer improvement.

 19. Why does the Como Control app show “[Empty]” presets when I know for certain I have stations stored to those presets?

 Our app is based on a slightly different platform than our units which is why not all features in the unit’s menu are supported in the app and vice versa.
 In the case of presets, the app does not see presets independently like our models do.
 What this means is when you are in a source and using the app, you will only see presets saved for that particular source.
 For instance, if you have Internet radio stations set to presets 1, 2, and 3, and FM stations set to presets 4, 5, and 6, when you are in Internet radio mode, in the app you will only see presets 1-3.
 Presets 4-6 will show as “[Empty]”.
 Likewise, when you are in FM mode, presets 1-3 will show as “[Empty]” in the app while presets 4-6 will show your stored FM stations.

 20. How can I access my presets via the remote control?